Skip to main content

 Nurturing Future Innovators as a Path to Prosperity

 How can we nurture the next generation to become future innovators and leaders?
-This event will bring together leaders in early childhood learning, industry, and policy to explore the pivotal role of play-based early childhood learning as the earliest part of the science and technology pipeline.
+This event brought together leaders in early childhood learning, industry, and policy to explore the pivotal role of play-based early childhood learning as the earliest part of the science and technology pipeline.

 The Vision for American Science and Technology (VAST) framework was developed by science and technology leaders to create a roadmap for American science and technology investments needed to ensure our nation is strong and competitive in the 21st century.
 One of the key pillars of the plan is a focus on how high-quality education prepares and inspires students—from K-12 schools, community and technical colleges, colleges, and universities—to be globally competitive, equipped with the skills needed to reach their potential, meet the country’s most pressing challenges, and fill critical STEM workforce needs.